 * GRAPHIC-2017 asset returns: http://tmsnrt.rs/2jvdmXl

-LONDON, Oct 31 (Reuters) - Copper fell on Tuesday as its rebound from Friday's 2 percent drop was arrested by concerns that the market had become overextended during this month's push to three-year highs above $7,000 a tonne.
+LONDON, Oct 31 (Reuters) - Copper prices fell on Tuesday as their rebound from Friday's 2 percent drop was arrested by concerns that the market had become overextended during this month's push to three-year highs above $7,000 a tonne.

-"Demand indicators look relatively poor for copper, and I don't see the supply side as being particularly tight," said Oxford Economics analyst Daniel Smith.
+"Demand indicators look relatively poor for copper, and I don't see the supply side as being particularly tight," Oxford Economics analyst Daniel Smith said.

-* LME WEEK: Volumes are expected to be muted this week as traders, producers and end-users gather in London for a key industry conference.
+* LME WEEK: Volumes are expected to be muted as traders, producers and end-users gather in London for an industry-wide conference this week.

-* COPPER TECHNICALS: LME copper could retest support at $6,787 a tonne after its bounce from this level failed to extend above $6,888, said Reuters technical analyst Wang Tao.
+* COPPER TECHNICALS: LME copper may retest support at $6,787 a tonne after its bounce from this level failed to extend above $6,888, Reuters technical analyst Wang Tao said.

-* ZINC SPREADS: The premium of cash LME zinc over the three-month contract <CMZN0-3> rose to $63 a tonne from $57.50 at the end of last week, climbing back towards the $91 Oct.
-12 peak.
+* ZINC SPREADS: The premium of cash LME zinc over the three-month contract <CMZN0-3> rose to $63 a tonne from $57.50 at the end of last week, climbing back towards the peak of $91 it hit on Oct.
+12.

-(Additional reporting by James Regan in Sydney; Editing by David Goodman and David Evans)
+(Additional reporting by James Regan in Sydney; Editing by Dale Hudson and David Evans)